vectordotdev/vector/CONTRIBUTING.md

 [`distribution/docker`](/distribution/docker) folder where Docker images are defined for all of our testing, building, verifying, and releasing.

-Tests are run for all changes, and Circleci is reponsible for releasing updated versions of Vector through various channels.
+Tests are run for all changes, and Circleci is responsible for releasing updated versions of Vector through various channels.

 ## Development